-This privacy notice is to provide you with more information about how GHA is collecting information about you in relation to the unprecedented challenges we are all facing during the Coronavirus pandemic (COVID-19).
+This privacy notice is to provide you with more information about how Wheatley Homes Glasgow is collecting information about you in relation to the unprecedented challenges we are all facing during the Coronavirus pandemic (COVID-19).

 We may collect and process your personal data in response to the recent outbreak of Coronavirus, which is above and beyond what would ordinarily be collected in order to ensure your safety and the well-being of our employees and contractors.

 Such information will be limited to what is proportionate and necessary, taking into account the latest guidance issued by the Government, the Information Commissioner’s Office and health professionals, in order to manage and contain the virus.
 It will enable us to effectively fulfil our functions and to keep people safe, put contingency plans into place to safeguard those vulnerable and aid business continuity.

 Wheatley Homes Glasgow will be the "data controllers" of the personal information that you provide.

 Wheatley Homes Glasgow forms part of Wheatley Group.
 The Registered Social Landlords within Wheatley Group includes Wheatley Homes Glasgow, Dumfries and Galloway Housing Partnership, Dunedin Canmore, Loretto Housing, and West Lothian Housing Partnership.

 Our Data Protection Officer is Ranald Brown who can be contacted on #firstname.lastname@example.org.

 Basic details about you including name, address, telephone number and email address.
 We will also collect details about your health to identify if you (or those closely linked to you) are in any of the high-risk categories and would be considered vulnerable, if infected with Coronavirus.